geclower/Algo-Practice/README.md

 # Algo-Practice

-This is my collection of JavaScript algorythm practices!
+This is my collection of algorithm practices!

+Currently working in both JavaScript and Python.

 Each month has it's own folder along with each day.
 The files them selves are named after the name of the problem.